cdktf/cdktf-provider-cloudflare/docs/keylessCertificate.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Whether the KeyLess SSL is on.
+Whether or not the Keyless SSL is on or off.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/keyless_certificate#enabled KeylessCertificate#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/keyless_certificate#enabled KeylessCertificate#enabled}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.keylessCertificate.KeylessCertificate.Initializer.parameter.id"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/keyless_certificate#id KeylessCertificate#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---